jordandeklerk/pyloo/scripts/README.md

 # Scripts Directory

-This directory contains scripts and configuration files for building, testing, and maintaining the pyloo package.
+Various scripts and configuration files for building, testing, and maintaining the pyloo package.

 ## Files